haseeb-cb/fundamentals-of-gis/Practicals/0_Crashcourse_practical.md

 	1. Open the HSL_Helsinki_stops layer symbology
 	2. Choose *Graduated* from the dropdown menu
-	3. Choose "Boardings)" as the value from which the data is gathered
+	3. Choose "Boardings" as the value from which the data is gathered
 	4. Set the *Mode* to *Natural breaks (Jenks)* and press *Classify*
 	5. Select a fitting *Color ramp* from the drop-down menu
 	6. Press *Apply* and *OK*